uri-library-data-services/iassist-preview/content/blog/iassist-2012-call-papers.md

-The theme of this year\'s conference is Data Science for a Connected
+The theme of this year's conference is Data Science for a Connected
 World: Unlocking and Harnessing the Power of Information.
-This theme reflects the growing desire of research communities, government agencies and other organizations to build connections and benefit from the better use of data through practicing good management, dissemination and preservation techniques.\
+This theme reflects the growing desire of research communities, government agencies and other organizations to build connections and benefit from the better use of data through practicing good management, dissemination and preservation techniques.
-\

 The theme is intended to stimulate discussions on building connections across all scholarly disciplines, governments, organizations, and individuals who are engaged in working with data.
 IASSIST as a